waveform80/picamera/docs/recipes2.rst

 .. warning::

     You may find `RGB`_ captures rather slow.
 If this is the case, please try the ``'rgba'`` format instead.
-The reason for this is that GPU component that picamera uses to perform RGB conversion doesn't support RGB output, only `RGBA`_.
+The reason for this is that the GPU component that picamera uses to perform RGB conversion doesn't support RGB output, only `RGBA`_.
 As a result, RGBA data can be written directly, but picamera has to spend time stripping out the (unused) alpha byte from RGBA if RGB